Bacterial conjugation: Inter-kingdom transfer

 Agrobacterium tumefaciens gall at the root of Carya illinoensis.

 Bacteria related to the nitrogen fixing Rhizobia are an interesting case of inter-kingdom conjugation.
 For example, the tumor-inducing (Ti) plasmid of Agrobacterium and the root-tumor inducing (Ri) plasmid of A. rhizogenes contain genes that are capable of transferring to plant cells.
 The expression of these genes effectively transforms the plant cells into opine-producing factories.
 Opines are used by the bacteria as sources of nitrogen and energy.
 Infected cells form crown gall or root tumors.
 The Ti and Ri plasmids are thus endosymbionts of the bacteria, which are in turn endosymbionts (or parasites) of the infected plant.

 The Ti and Ri plasmids can also be transferred between bacteria using a system (the tra, or transfer, operon) that is different and independent of the system used for inter-kingdom transfer (the vir, or virulence, operon).
 Such transfers create virulent strains from previously avirulent strains.

 Genetic engineering applications

 Conjugation is a convenient means for transferring genetic material to a variety of targets.
 In laboratories, successful transfers have been reported from bacteria to yeast, plants, mammalian cells, diatoms and isolated mammalian mitochondria.
-Conjugation has advantages over other forms of genetic transfer including minimal disruption of the target's cellular envelope and the ability to transfer relatively large amounts of genetic material (see the above discussion of E. coli chromosome transfer).
+Conjugation has advantages over other forms of genetic transfer including minimal disruption of the target's cellular envelope and the ability to transfer relatively large genetic materials (see the above discussion of E. coli chromosome transfer).
 In plant engineering, Agrobacterium-like conjugation complements other standard vehicles such as tobacco mosaic virus (TMV).
 While TMV is capable of infecting many plant families these are primarily herbaceous dicots.
 Agrobacterium-like conjugation is also primarily used for dicots, but monocot recipients are not uncommon.